avo427/daisy_risk_engine/README.md

 The engine is modular, and you can run the following components independently:

-1. **Full Pipeline**: Runs the entire pipeline, including risk analysis and factor exposure.
+1. **Full Pipeline**: Runs the entire pipeline (realized + forecast + factor exposure + stress testing) in the correct dependency order.
-2. **Risk Analysis**: Computes the realized and forecasted risk metrics.
+2. **Risk Analysis**: Computes the realized and forecasted risk metrics only (no stress testing).
 3. **Factor Exposure**: Analyzes the exposure to different factors and computes the factor returns.
+4. **Stress Testing**: Runs factor exposure first, then comprehensive stress tests (historical scenarios, Monte Carlo, factor stress, regime analysis).

 The system is designed for portfolio managers and quantitative risk analysts to **interact with data**, **adjust risk parameters**, and **visualize** various financial metrics through an intuitive **Streamlit** dashboard.